-Today, the bridge is free to cross and a great way to grab some views of the River Liffey.
+Today, crossing the bridge is one of the many fun free things to do in Dublin, and is a great way to grab some views of the River Liffey.

 Before crossing, book lovers may want to duck into the beautiful bookshop right across the street from the bridge: The Winding Stair.